bihealth/sodar-server/docs_manual/source/sodar_release_notes.rst

     your iRODS server.
 The CUBI iRODS v4.2 Docker image does not support Postgres >11.
-See the latest dev version of sodar-docker-compose for more information.
+See the latest dev version of sodar-docker-compose for more information. iRODS Version Support
+    The minimum supported version of iRODS from this version onwards is v4.3.3.
+    Please upgrade the iRODS servers used in your SODAR installation.
+If using sodar-docker-compose, see upgrading instructions in the repository.
 REST API Versioning Changes
     REST API versioning has changed in SODAR Core v1.0 and SODAR Server v1.0.
     Accept header versioning is now specific to each Django app providing their